tinglesoftware/dependabot-azure-devops/README.md

 Note when using authentication secrets in configuration files:

 > [!IMPORTANT]
-> `${{ VARIABLE_NAME }}` notation is used liked described [here](https://docs.github.com/en/code-security/dependabot/working-with-dependabot/managing-encrypted-secrets-for-dependabot)
-BUT the values will be used from pipeline environment variables.
+> The `${{ VARIABLE_NAME }}` notation is used liked described [here](https://docs.github.com/en/code-security/dependabot/working-with-dependabot/managing-encrypted-secrets-for-dependabot) BUT the values will be used from pipeline environment variables.
 Template variables are not supported for this replacement.
 Replacement only works for values considered secret in the registries section i.e. `username`, `password`, `token`, and `key`

-> [!IMPORTANT]
+>
 > When using an Azure DevOps Artifact feed, the token format must be `PAT:${{ VARIABLE_NAME }}` where `VARIABLE_NAME` is a pipeline/environment variable containing the PAT token.
 The PAT must:
 >
 > 1. Have `Packaging (Read)` permission.
 > 2. Be issued by a user with permission to the feed either directly or via a group.
 An easy way for this is to give `Contributor` permissions the `[{project_name}]\Contributors` group under the `Feed Settings -> Permissions` page.
 The page has the url format: `https://dev.azure.com/{organization}/{project}/_packaging?_a=settings&feed={feed-name}&view=permissions`.

 ## Configuring security advisories and known vulnerabilities

-Security-only updates is a mechanism to only create pull requests for dependencies with vulnerabilities by updating them to the earliest available non-vulnerable version.
+Security-only updates (i.e. `open-pull-requests-limit: 0`) is a mechanism to only create pull requests for dependencies with vulnerabilities by updating them to the earliest available non-vulnerable version.
 [Security updates are supported in the same way as the GitHub-hosted version](https://docs.github.com/en/code-security/dependabot/dependabot-security-updates/configuring-dependabot-security-updates#overriding-the-default-behavior-with-a-configuration-file) provided that a GitHub access token with `public_repo` access is provided in the `gitHubAccessToken` or `gitHubConnection` task inputs.

+Security-only updates incur a slight performance overhead due to limitations in Dependabot CLI, detailed in [dependabot/cli#360](https://github.com/dependabot/cli/issues/360).
+To work around this, vulnerable dependencies will first be discovered using an "ignore everything" update job; After which, security advisories for the discovered dependencies will be checked against the [GitHub Advisory Database](https://github.com/advisories) before finally performing the requested security-only update job.

 ## Configuring experiments